 Landlord insurance is the kind of insurance for when your home is being rented to others on a regular basis.
-It takes into consideration risks associated with having a rental property, including protecting your rental income.
+It takes into consideration the risks associated with having a rental property, including protecting your rental income.
 Depending on the kind of property you have, there may be various coverage options or endorsements available to choose from in your landlord insurance policy.

 Examples of Landlord Insurance or Rental Property Coverage:

-- Coverage for the Building and additional structures against specified named perils
+- Coverage for the building and additional structures against specified named perils

 - Coverage for personal items used to maintain the property kept on site

 - Liability as a landlord

 Does Homeowner Insurance Cover When You Rent Out Your Home?